Berean Baptist Academy

 1. Parent/Student to Coaches

-- All concerns about teams must first be presented to the head coach by the parents, or if the player is mature enough, by the athlete himself.
+- All concerns about teams must first be presented to the head coach by the parents or, if the player is mature enough, by the athlete himself/herself.
 A respectful demeanor is required at all times.
 These concerns must not be brought up before or after a contest.
-These are emotional times for a parent and a coach and are not wise times to make an attempt toward a resolution of a problem.
-We request that an appointment is made with the coach to discuss any issues.
+These are emotional times for a parent and a coach, and are not wise times to make an attempt toward a resolution of a problem.
+We request that an appointment be made with the coach to discuss any issues.

 - A parent conference may be requested as needed.